AppleJack-coder/Arduino-Tetris/README.md

 - [ ] 12.
 Add starting screen and finish score
 - [ ] 13.
 Count bits using lookup table
 - [ ] 14.
 Fix bug with random block generator
 - [ ] 15.
-Not all blocks are falling when row is deleted
+Refactor code to be able to use bigger matrix